Resource Family Approval Program

 There is a strong need for Resource Families who are willing to foster children that may not be permanently placed with them.
 Resource families can be from any age group or ethnic background, married or single, gay or straight, with or without children, homeowners or renters.
 Whenever possible, we will try to place a child with a suitable and available extended family member.

 In San Mateo County, you can only adopt if you are an approved resource family.

 How old are the children and how long do they stay in Foster Care?

 Foster children range in age from newborn to 21 year of age.

 Under California law AB12, foster care has been extended to the age of 21.

 Resource families may decide what age group they are best able to care for, and whether they can accept boys or girls, children with health issues, disabilities or other special needs.

-Children can be placed in resource homes for a few weeks to as long as one (1) year, depending on the type of care the resource families are trained to provide.
-The goal of foster care is to safely return children to their birth families and when that’s not possible, find a permanent loving home for the children.
+Children can be placed in resource homes for a few days to longer period of time, depending on the needs of the child.
+The goal of foster care is to safely return children to their birth families and when that is not possible, then making a permanent plan for the children.

-San Mateo County has a particular need for resource families for adolescents, siblings and emergency placements.
+San Mateo County has need for resource families for adolescents, siblings groups and emergency placements.